Dannyzen/github_contributor_matcher/README.md

 `github_contributor_matcher <organization> <project> <repository>`

-example: `contributor_matcher openshift kubernetes kubernetes` would print all users in the kubernetes/kubernetes project that are associated to the "openshift" organization in github.
+example: `github_contributor_matcher openshift kubernetes kubernetes` would print all users in the kubernetes/kubernetes project that are associated to the "openshift" organization in github.

 Contributors
 =====